-Significant events - COVID-19
+Significant events

-As at April 2021, the worldwide outbreak of the Covid-19 coronavirus is still a significant event.
-The Company recovered from the short-term reduction of assets under management, experienced during the first wave of Covid-19 mostly as a result of the financial markets volatility.
-As of the end of 2020, the Assets Under Management were about €6.2bln, overall increasing from the beginning of the year by almost 2%.
+As at March 2022, the worldwide outbreak of the Covid-19 coronavirus is not considered a significant event.
+During 2021 the Company recovered from the short-term reduction of assets under management, experienced during the first waves of Covid-19 in 2020.
+As of the end of 2021, the Assets Under Management were about €6.9bln, overall increasing from the beginning of the year by 12%.